Bifold vs. Sliding Doors: The Ultimate Decision Guide (2025)

 It is the biggest debate in modern home renovation.
 You want to connect your kitchen or living room to the garden, but which system is best: the concertina folding action of a Bi-fold, or the sleek, gliding motion of a Sliding Door?

-At KJM Group, we install hundreds of both every year across Hampshire.
-We know that neither is “better”—but one will be better for you.
+At KJM Group, we install hundreds of both every year across Andover, Winchester, and the wider Hampshire area.
+We know that neither is “better” in isolationβ€”but one will be better for your specific home.

 1. Comparison at a Glance